Our Team

 Anthony Scarpelli

-During his tenure at Skokie Police Department, Scarpelli held various positions of increasing responsibility, including Chief of Police, Deputy Police Chief, Police Commander of Special Operations, and Police Lieutenant.
-He also served as an investigator and certified Juvenile Officer, with specialties in Crime vs. Persons, Gang Crimes, and Gypsy Crimes.
-He has previously been recognized as an expert regarding gypsy criminal activity and provided criminal case assistance to numerous police departments and federal agencies in several States, court testimony, acted as co-presenter at training seminars, and served on two multi-year federal task forces.
-Scarpelli was also sworn as a Special Deputy U.S. Marshal twice and was a guest speaker on two nationally broadcast TV talk shows regarding confidence crimes.
+During his esteemed tenure with the Skokie Police Department, Scarpelli held several key positions, including Chief of Police, Deputy Police Chief, Police Commander of Special Operations, and Police Lieutenant.
+He specialized in investigations and was a certified Juvenile Officer with a focus on crimes against persons and gang crimes.
+Scarpelli provided vital assistance to numerous police departments and federal agencies, testified in court, co-presented at training seminars, and served on two multi-year federal task forces.
+Twice sworn in as a Special Deputy U.S. Marshal, he also made guest appearances on nationally broadcast TV talk shows discussing confidence crimes.

-In addition to his work at Skokie Police Department, Scarpelli was also an Adjunct Professor at Kaplan University’s School of Criminal Justice from January 2005 to June 2014.
-Scarpelli’s educational background includes a Master of Arts from Western Illinois University and executive training from the FBI Academy and the Northwestern University – Center for Public Safety.
+In addition to his service at the Skokie Police Department, Scarpelli was an Adjunct Professor at Kaplan University’s School of Criminal Justice from 2005 to 2014.
+He holds a Master of Arts from Western Illinois University and has completed executive training at the FBI Academy and Northwestern University’s Center for Public Safety.

 Terence V. Williams